I write about history, science, culture, and the unexpected.

 My reporting has appeared in outlets like The Washington Post, NPR, TIME, Smithsonian, The Atlantic, and National Geographic.

-My debut book, The Heroine’s Bookshelf (Harper), won a Colorado Book Award for Nonfiction and has been translated into Korean, Italian, and Portuguese.
+The Heroine’s Bookshelf (Harper), my debut book, won a Colorado Book Award for nonfiction.

 “Vesalius’ heart may connect him to heaven, but his butt is in a plastic bin by his feet.”

 I went to the basement of a Longmont, Colorado mortuary after-hours for an unusual lesson.
 My teachers?
 Cadavers.
 My fellow students?
 Yogis.